 Jack pine cones need fire to open and disperse the seeds.
 Because forest fires have been suppressed across much of its southern range, it has a hard time reproducing here.
 Jack pines will continue to disappear from Illinois and other U.S. states as our climate warms and the populations move farther north to more suitable habitat and colder conditions.

-In Michigan, an endangered bird called Kirkland's warbler lives only in jack pine forests.
+In Michigan, an endangered bird called Kirtland's warbler lives only in jack pine forests.
 If jack pines continue to decline, so will this endangered bird.

 What can you do?
 Plant jack pine in your yard to support local wildlife

 Koyama's spruce (Picea koyamae) is a tall cone-bearing tree native to just a few isolated locations in Japan.
 It is extremely rare in the wild, with only a few hundred trees remaining.

 This species is critically endangered because it is being out-competed by other tree species that are being planted nearby for timber.
 When Koyama's spruce trees are lost due to logging, fire, or typhoons, trees of other species move in to replace this endangered spruce.